Champagne wine tour: luxury and gastronomy on the highest level

 We will visit a small and exclusive grower in Mesnil-sur-Oger.
 It is a family winery, but bigger than most.
 They have 18 hectares of vineyards mainly in Mesnil and in the neighbouring villages.
 The only use their own grapes in the winemaking producing wines with much finesse and concentration.

 Lunch will be at the beautifully designed restaurant “Les Avisés” in Avize.
 The restaurant, which is also a small luxury hotel, is owned by the champagne producer Champagne Jacques Selosse.
 He has his winery next door.
 We will have a 3-course menu with different styles of champagne, including Selosse’s amazing ones.

 We end the day with a visit to the Vallée de la Marne and during this visit, we will go even deeper into the secrets of Champagne by also tasting the still wine, called in French vins clairs.
 So “champagne” without bubbles, before the second fermentation.
 Very exciting.
 Afterwards we taste also some champagnes of course.

 Early evening we are back in Reims.
 The evening is free.
 You can relax and perhaps go for a stroll in the town in search for a glass of champagne.
 Should not be too hard to find!

-Our first visit today is at one of the big and famous houses.
-There is a handful of them who have made Champagne famous around the world, thanks to a long history, delicious champagnes and big marketing budgets.
+These big “houses” have made Champagne famous around the world, thanks to a long history, delicious champagnes and big marketing budgets.

-First we go underground.
+First, we go underground.
 The impressive underground cellars, the oldest dating from Roman times, where millions of bottles are ageing, is something you must see while in Champagne.
-After our chalk tunnel walk it is time to taste the champagnes of this famous house.
+After our tunnel walk, it is time to taste the champagnes of this famous house.